64robots/webforms/docs/content/en/usage.md

 - `year_month_format` is used to validate and cast a `year-month` question type.

-- `user_model` is used to declare the place of the user model in your app.
+- `user_model` is used to declare the location of the user model in your app.

 - `fields_to_be_confirmed` mark that kind of question's answer with confirmed as false waiting for another process like a confirmation email, sms code or something like that.

 ## Events

 `AnswerCreated` is launched when the user creates an answer.
-If you need to make things in base to that you can use a listener.
+If you need to make things in base to that then you can use a listener.
 The package launches the same event when the user updates an answer.
 The payload of the event is the user and the answer.